matko-iv/vrijeme/README.md

-# XGBoost weather correction study model
+# XGBoost, Catboost weather correction study model

-PLEASE NOTE!
+NOTE!
-This README has been removed as the new version (v2 published in early April 2026) has significant changes in how it works.
-A new readme will be live soon.
-In the meantime, please read the study in the ```index.html``` file.
+This README is currently being reconstructed, as the v2 April have significant code changes.
+In the meantime, please read the study in ```index.html```.
 Thanks.

 ## Autor